devFozgul/EasyIntro/README.md

 Clone this repository or download the compressed file, then extract to your computer.
 Simply import the `library` module to your project.

 ## Usage
-Create your fragments which extend `EasyIntroFragment` and provide your desired layout resource as you always do:
+Create your Fragments which extend `EasyIntroFragment` and provide your desired layout resource as you always do:
 ```java
 public class IntroOneFragment extends EasyIntroFragment {
     @Override